buildbarn/bb-remote-asset/README.md

-# bb-remote-asset
+# Buildbarn Remote Asset - Prototype

-An implementation of the Remote Asset API
+**N.B** This repository provides tools which are in early development and may be subject to regular changes to functionality and/or configuration definitions.